dotnet/core-setup/Documentation/building/local-coreclr-corefx.md

 build.cmd /p:CoreFXOverridePath=d:\git\corefx\artifacts\packages\Debug
 ```

-The Core-Setup build will resolve the correct libraries to use to build the shared framework based on the restored packages and will locate the files in the output directory based on the nuspec file of the shared-framework package in the local CoreFX build.
+The Core-Setup build will resolve the correct libraries to use to build the NETCoreApp shared framework based on the restored packages and will locate the files in the output directory based on the nuspec file of the shared-framework package in the local CoreFX build.
+This override does not enable using a local CoreFX build when creating the WindowsDesktop shared framework.